-More than a third of the world’s population – around 2.4 billion people – currently has no access to a basic health facility.
+Everyone has the right to access healthcare.
+Yet to many people around the world, this right is denied.
+In the UK certain groups if people – such as migrants – are being denied NHS care.
+Globally, more than a third of the world’s population – around 2.4 billion people – currently have no access to a basic health facility.

-Many more live in countries where the system for providing health services is under-funded and overstretched.
+Many people live in countries where health systems for providing services are under-funded and overstretched, especially in the global South.